y-mx-b/onebook/README.md

 Current state:

--   Can import bookmarks from Chromium and Safari.
+-   Can import bookmarks from Chromium and Safari (nested folders working).
-    -   Nested bookmark folders are still broken on both.
+    -   Haven't decided how to organize imported bookmarks for sure
+-   Can manually add and remove bookmarks
+    -   No bash/zsh completions as of yet (will be added eventually)

 ## Table of Contents